-You can also learn more out GetResponse here and even try them out FREE for 30 days with no credit card.
+You can also learn more about GetResponse here and even try them out FREE for 30 days with no credit card.

-One thing I’ve learned over the last 12 years of running various different side businesses is that training never stops and this is key vital part to achieving success in your business.
+One thing I’ve learned over the last 12 years of running various different side businesses is that training never stops and this is key vital part of achieving success in your business.